Baiyun unveils incentives of up to 5 million yuan for esports sector

 Guangzhou's Baiyun district has unveiled a package of 11 measures to boost its esports sector, offering rewards of up to 5 million yuan ($690,000) for individuals and subsidies of up to 2 million yuan for companies, according to a policy released on March 17.

 The measures aim to attract leading esports enterprises, clubs and professionals.
-They are expected to support the launch of the Guangzhou International Esports Center, scheduled to begin operations in the first half of the year.
+They are also designed to plug directly into the aforementioned broader municipal ambition, and support the launch of the Guangzhou International Esports Center—the city's first professional esports venue—scheduled to begin operations in the first half of the year.

 Guangzhou International Esports Center.
 [Photo/WeChat account: gz_baiyunfabu]